 Digital teaching activities

 Copyright and personal rights as well as the right to one’s own image also apply to online teaching activities.
 Written material, videos and other teaching materials made available on ILIAS and in web meetings must not be shared with third parties.
 The recording of web meetings requires the prior express consent of all parties involved.

 The Lucerne University of Applied Sciences and Arts and its Schools provide no insurance coverage for the damage, destruction or loss of electronic equipment (e.g. Laptops, digital cameras, storage devices or similar) owned by participants.
 It is therefore the participants’ responsibility to take out insurance for this kind of occurrence

-Students undertake to comply with the internal order, health and safety regulations of the Lucerne School of Information Technology.
+Students undertake to comply with the internal order, health and safety regulations of the Lucerne School of Computer Science and Information Technology.
 Participants are responsible for taking out liability insurance.
 The Lucerne School of Information Technology accepts no liability of any kind.

 Data protection guidelines